oracle-livelabs/security/accessgovernance-oci-iam/deploying-using-terraform/deploying-using-terraform.md

 In this lab, you will:

-* Note: All the resources we create in this lab are supposed to be created in the **ag-compartment**
-* We create the following resources in this lab using Terraform stack:
+* Create the following resources using Terraform stack:

   ![OCI IAM Lab Architecture](images/oci-iam-lab.png)